36 Water vapor and condensates

 In this scheme, a fifth condensate class is added to the four-condensate scheme, namely graupel.
 The five condensate classes used here are:

-This scheme is adequate for regional models.
+This scheme is suitable for regional models.
 It corresponds to the scheme presented in Sect.
 36.5 with the following modifications:

 In the schemes considered so far, each condensate class is described by a prognostic variable, namely the mass density or the specific density.
 This would only be a complete description if all condensates of the respective class had the same radius and temperature as the gas phase.
 However, neither is generally the case.
 Two extensions are available: